chmodshubham/security-prototype/tls/Readme.md

 ## Overview

-This is a minimal TLS-secured communication between a Go client and server.
+This is a TLS-secured communication between a Go client and server.
 The server listens on port `:8443` using a certificate signed by a local Certificate Authority (CA).
-The client connects, performs a TLS handshake, sends a message, and prints the server's response.
+The client connects, performs a TLS handshake, sends multiple messages, and prints the server's responses.
 The client **authenticates the server using the CA certificate**, not a self-signed or directly trusted server certificate.

 ## Detailed Call Flow